Faith

 • Kraus, Hans-Joachim.
 1992.
 Theology of the Psalms.
 Translated by Keith Crim.
 Minneapolis: Fortress.

 • Luther, Martin.
 1999.
-‘A Brief Instruction on What to Look for and Expect in the Gospels’, in Luther’s Works, Vol. 35: Word and Sacrament I. Edited by Jaroslav Jan Pelikan, Hilton C. Oswald, and Helmut T. Lehmann.
+‘A Brief Instruction on What to Look For and Expect in the Gospels’, in Luther’s Works, Vol. 35: Word and Sacrament I. Edited by Jaroslav Jan Pelikan, Hilton C. Oswald, and Helmut T. Lehmann.
 Philadelphia: Fortess Press, 118–120.

 • Luther, Martin.
 2000.
 The Bondage of the Will.
 Translated by J. I. Packer and O. R. Johnston.
 Old Tappan, NJ: Fleming H. Revel.